gloria.Gloria.predict#

 The configuration of the predict method via

-is composed in four layers, each one overriding the previous:Model defaults - the baseline configuration with defaults given above.
+periodsandincludeis composed in four layers, each one overriding the previous:Model defaults - the baseline configuration with defaults given above.

 Global TOML file - key-value pairs in the

-if the current Gloria instance was created this way.Local TOML file - key-value pairs in the
+[predict]table of the TOML file passed toGloria.from_toml()if the current Gloria instance was created this way.Local TOML file - key-value pairs in the

-.Keyword overrides - additional arguments supplied directly to the method take highest precedence.
+[predict]table of the TOML file provided fortoml_path.Keyword overrides - additional arguments supplied directly to the method take highest precedence.